language to be deleted (2) new language

 (7) refer complaints or other communications to the commissioner, whether oral or written, as provided in subdivision 8, that allege or imply a violation of a statute, rule, or order that the commissioner has the authority to enforce pertaining to code compliance, licensure, or an offering to perform or performance of unlicensed plumbing services;

 (8) approve per diem and expenses deemed necessary for its members as provided in subdivision 3;

 (9) approve license reciprocity agreements;

-(10) select from its members individuals to serve on any other state advisory council,
+(10) select from its members individuals to serve on any other state advisory council, board, or committee; and

 (11) recommend the fees for licenses and certifications.

 Except for the powers granted to the Plumbing Board, the Board of Electricity, and the Board of High Pressure Piping Systems, the commissioner of labor and industry shall administer and enforce the provisions of this chapter and any rules promulgated pursuant thereto.

 (b) The board shall comply with section 15.0597, subdivisions 2 and 4.

 (c) The commissioner shall coordinate the board's rulemaking and recommendations with the recommendations and rulemaking conducted by the other boards created pursuant to this chapter.
 The commissioner shall provide staff support to the board.
 The support includes professional, legal, technical, and clerical staff necessary to perform rulemaking and other duties assigned to the board.
 The commissioner of labor and industry shall supply necessary office space and supplies to assist the board in its duties.